yogeshbdeshpande/draft-ietf-scitt-software-use-cases/draft-ietf-scitt-software-use-cases.md

 --- abstract

-This document includes a collection of representative Software Supply Chain Use Case Descriptions.
+This document includes a collection of representative Software Supply Chain Use Cases.
-These use cases aim to identify software supply chain problems that the industry faces today and acts as a guideline for developing a comprehensive solution for these classes of scenarios.
+These use cases aim to identify software supply chain problems that the industry faces today and act as a guideline for developing comprehensive solutions for these scenarios.

 --- middle